ca16/ValidAnagrams/README.md

 Note: two classes implement IAnagramMaker - GraphAnagramMaker and IterAnagramMaker.
 See section 'on the strategy' below for more information on anagram finding strategies.

+I've added a class diagram (ValidAnagrams/VAFClassDiagram.png) to the project.
+The green star marks where the program starts.

 ----

 ### On the Strategy